The configuration of routers, switches, and other network hardware to collect and export data to Kentik Detect is covered in the following topics :

-- Model-specific configuration settings for sending flow records to Kentik Detect are provided in Router Flow Configs.
+- Model-specific configuration settings for devices sending data to Kentik Detect are provided in Device Configs Directory.

 - To learn how to register routers on the Kentik system see Device Settings.